If you are looking into test kits you must be well on your way to an amazing reef tank! Congratulations!

 - Phosphate – If this is high it will prevent your corals from growing.
 Important to monitor with SPS Corals.

-How Often Do You Need To Test An Aquarium?
+How Often Do You Need To Test Aquarium Water?

-During your tanks cycle, I would be testing every day or two until you see both Ammonia & Nitrite spike and then drop to Zero and Nitrates are below 5ppm, preferably at zero.
+During your tank cycle, test every day or two until you see both Ammonia & Nitrite spike and then drop to zero and Nitrates rise then fall below 5ppm, preferably at zero.
 Nitrates in reef tanks are not good and you should always try to aim for zero or as close to it as you can.

 When my reef was running without any hard corals I would just test for nitrates once a week before the water change.